 - Wednesday, April 27, 2022 – Regular registration and accommodation request deadline for those with disabilities or circumstances requiring accommodation needs

 There are limited slots for each testing time.
 Registering early will help you to get the testing date and time that works best for your schedule.

-If you have to change your LSAT-flex test date or time, go to your online LSAC account.
+If you have to change your LSAT test date or time, go to your online LSAC account.
 There, you’ll be able to can cancel your registration or even withdraw your registration if necessary.

-- Two weeks before your test date or earlier – Change your test date or cancel your registration without paying a fee
+- Wednesday, April 27, 2022 – Deadline to change your test date or cancel your registration without paying a fee

-- Less than two dates before your test date – Late test date change or registration cancellation; $125 fee
+- Saturday, May 7, 2022 – Late test date change or registration cancellation deadline; $125 fee

 This past year, LSAC has begun to offer an optional Score Preview option.
 If you’re taking the exam for the first time, this service lets you view your LSAT score.
 That way, you can decide if you want to keep it on your LSAC transcript (and eventually let law schools see it).

 The price for this service varies depending on when you sign up for it: